Hokuyo-aut/urg_node2/README.md

    Connect via Ethernet or USB.
 1. Set the connection destination (parameters)
    Edit `config/params_ether.yaml` (for Ethernet connections)
-   Å¶If you use USB connection, edit `config/params_serial.yaml' and change the parameter file specification part of `launch/urg_node2.launch.py` to params_serial.yaml.
+   ‚ÄªIf you use USB connection, edit `config/params_serial.yaml' and change the parameter file specification part of `launch/urg_node2.launch.py` to params_serial.yaml.
 1. Node startup
    Execute the following command to automatically transition to the Active state and begin distribution of scan data.